 Evaluation of Oral Exam: Students are expected to demonstrate an advanced understanding of the parameters of the literature in their chosen field of study, be able to engage with both the theoretical and substantive issues, reflect on the relevance for/with broader criminological and theoretical contexts and be capable of defending their written paper.

-Deadline: The oral comprehensive defence must take place in the first week in November of the student’s 4th semester.
-Students who fail the comprehensive exam are entitled to one additional opportunity to successfully defend their comprehensive exam but must do so before March 31st of their 5th semester of studies.
+Deadline: The oral comprehensive defence must take place in the first week in February of the student’s 5th semester.
+Students who fail the comprehensive exam are entitled to one additional opportunity to successfully defend their comprehensive exam but must do so before the final day (as per the academic calendar) of their 5th semester of studies.

 Registration of the defence: Following the thesis committee’s acceptance of the paper, the upcoming comprehensive exam must be registered with the department one month prior to the defence date.
-The first defence must take place no later than the first week of November of the second academic year of registration (4th semester).
-Therefore the defence must be registered with the department no later than October 1st of the student’s second academic year.
+The first defence must take place no later than the first week of February of the second academic year of registration (5th semester).
+Therefore, the defence must be registered with the department no later than the first week of January of the student’s second academic year.
 It is the supervisor’s responsibility to submit the Registration for Comprehensive Exam (pdf) form (indicating the date and location of the defence, naming the committee member and external evaluator who will serve as the jury, and identifying the defence chair) to the Secretariat.
 The chair must be a professor in the Department who is also a member of the School of Graduate and Postdoctoral Studies.

 Process of Oral Defence